vassiliphilippov/erct-papers/_papers/01-roschelle-et-al-2016-online-math-homework.md

 paper_link: "https://doi.org/10.1177/2332858416673968"
 abstract: >-
-  In a randomized field trial with 2,850 seventh-grade mathematics students, the authors evaluated whether an educational technology intervention (ASSISTments) increased mathematics learning when used for homework.
-The intervention provided automated feedback and hints for students, while delivering organized performance data to teachers so they could adapt their instruction.
-Results showed significant gains in math test scores, especially for students with lower prior achievement.
+  In a randomized field trial with 2,850 seventh-grade mathematics students, we evaluated whether an educational technology intervention increased mathematics learning.
+Assigning homework is common yet sometimes controversial.
+Building on prior research on formative assessment and adaptive teaching, we predicted that combining an online homework tool with teacher training could increase learning.
+  The online tool ASSISTments (a) provides timely feedback and hints to students as they do homework and (b) gives teachers timely, organized information about students’ work.
+  To test this prediction, we analyzed data from 43 schools that participated in a random assignment experiment in Maine, a state that provides every seventh-grade student with a laptop to take home.
+Results showed that the intervention significantly increased student scores on an end-ofthe-year standardized mathematics assessment as compared with a control group that continued with existing homework practices.
+  Students with low prior mathematics achievement benefited most.
+  The intervention has potential for wider adoption.
 publication_date: 2016-10-01
 erct_level: 1
 rct: true